redis/redis-om-node/README.md

 ## 💡 Redis OM for Node.js

-Redis OM (prounced _REDiss OHM_) makes it easy to add Redis to your Node.js appliction by mapping the Redis data structures you know and love to classes that you define.
+Redis OM (pronounced _REDiss OHM_) makes it easy to add Redis to your Node.js application by mapping the Redis data structures you know and love to classes that you define.
 No more pesky, low-level commands, just pure code with a fluent interface.

 Define an entity: